Neural Parametric Fokker-Planck Equations: Introduction

-To overcome the challenges imposed by high dimensionality, we leverage the generative models in machine learning \cite{rezende2015variational} and a new interpretation of the Fokker-Planck equation in the theory of optimal transport \cite{villani2008optimal}.
+To overcome the challenges imposed by high dimensionality, we leverage the generative models in machine learning \cite{rezende2015variational} and a new interpretation of the Fokker--Planck equation in the theory of optimal transport \cite{villani2008optimal}.
 We first introduce the KL divergence, also known as relative entropy, defined by

 Here $\rho_*(x)$ is the Gibbs distribution.
-A well-known fact is that the Fokker-Planck equation \eqref{introduction fpe} can be viewed as the gradient flow of the functional $\beta~\mathrm{D}_{\textrm{KL}}(\rho||\rho_*) $ on the probability space $\mathcal{P}$ equipped with Wasserstein metric \cite{JKO,otto2001}.
+A well-known fact is that the Fokker--Planck equation \eqref{introduction fpe} can be viewed as the gradient flow of the functional ${D}~ \mathcal{D}_{\textrm{KL}}(\rho||\rho_*) $ on the probability space $\mathcal{P}$ equipped with Wasserstein metric $g^W$ \cite{JKO,otto2001}.
 Recently, this line of research has been extended to parameter space in the field of information geometry \cite{NG,IG,IG2}, leading to an emergent area called transport information geometry \cite{Li2018geometrya, lin2019wasserstein, LiM,LiMontufar2018ricci}.